 Other key features of the renovations include glass enclosed lounges at one end of each floor, an open plaza in place of the existing commons building, and a new vehicle pull-off area from South Main Street.
 The redesigned exteriors will turn these buildings into an architectural asset that will highlight the classic Longwood features while becoming a beacon to Longwood on the Farmville skyline.
-Work commenced on Frazer Hall in spring 2018, and will commence on Curry Hall in 2019.
+After more than two years of intense construction activity, the renovations are complete and students are living in both buildings.

 “There’s something neat about the fact that Longwood has the two tallest buildings anywhere around Farmville or beyond, and they’re highly visible from a great many places approaching Farmville.
 We can take what they are and transform them into a handsome Georgian apartment building fairly easily.
 Now, buildings that were originally designed to turn their back on Main Street become two iconic buildings that say ‘Longwood’ very clearly.” -John Kirk, Cooper Robertson

 “What has emerged is a creative, handsome and highly cost-effective solution that will preserve the residence halls’ role as an energetic hub of campus life.” – President W. Taylor Reveley IV